Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series: Car No. 20 history

 For the 2025 season, Brandon Jones returned to Joe Gibbs Racing in the No. 20 car, after leaving the team in 2022 to drive for JR Motorsports for two seasons.
 He started the season with a 37th-place finish at Daytona.
 At Darlington, Jones snapped a 98-race winless streak with a win by over ten-car lengths.
 During the playoffs, he won at Kansas.

+Jones started the 2026 with a 30th-place finish at Daytona.
+He scored his first win of the season at Chicagoland.
+On August 27, he signed a contract extension with JGR.